Florence in a Day

 Afternoon – Cathedral, Accademia Gallery

-After lunch, we will explore the Cathedral of Florence, named Santa Maria del Fiore, which is the religious center of the great medieval city.
+After lunch, we will explore the exterior of Florence Cathedral, named Santa Maria del Fiore, which is the religious center of the great medieval city.
 For two centuries, it was the largest church in Christendom and is crowned by Brunelleschi’s dome.

 This tour will conclude at the Accademia Gallery, the 19th-century museum built to house Michelangelo’s David.
 The statue of David, known in Florence as “Il Gigante” has been described as the greatest sculpture of all time.
 While standing in his great shadow, we shall explore all aspects of the David’s style and history.
 This tour will also examine Michelangelo’s unfinished Slaves, which reveal much about the artist’s method of carving.